 Finding a great place to stay is a crucial step in planning a vacation everyone will enjoy.
+Look for hotels, resorts, or vacation rentals that offer rooms or units on the ground floor or with elevator access.
 If you choose to stay in a hotel, make sure to confirm with a manager that all needed items will be available.
 Consider asking about the following items:

 If staying in a hotel isn’t convenient for your group, consider checking out Airbnb.
 This home-sharing network offers a variety of searchable filters that will make it easy to find a home that will best suit your needs.
 The site also offers direct communication with the homeowner to ensure that all questions are answered in a timely manner.